Here are the most asked questions about the Post-9/11 GI Bill.

 - a stipend of up to $1,000 a year for books and supplies.

 If you attend less than full-time you will receive a portion of the payment based on the number of units of study.
-These payment rates are paid according to the length of your period of service as listed in the previous question.
+These payment rates are paid according to the length of your period of service as listed above.

 The monthly housing stipend will be paid based on the monthly basic allowance for housing (BAH) payable for a military member with dependents in pay grade E-5 residing in the same ZIP code for the school or campus where you take a majority of your classes.